Swift Cash Advance Loans logo

 Visit Swift Cash Advance Loans

-Doctor's Verdict on Swift Cash Advance Loans
+Research Note on Swift Cash Advance Loans

-Swift Bad Credit Loans is best for borrowers facing genuine cash emergencies who have exhausted traditional lending options due to poor credit, and who are willing to pay high APRs (often 199–600%) for same-day to next-business-day access to $100–$5,000.
+Swift Bad Credit Loans is profile signals for borrowers facing genuine cash emergencies who have exhausted traditional lending options due to poor credit, and who are willing to pay high APRs (often 199–600%) for same-day to next-business-day access to $100–$5,000.
 The primary caveat is that this is a high-cost lending marketplace; borrowers should explore lower-cost alternatives (payday alternatives, credit union loans, employer advances, non-profit credit counseling) before accepting triple-digit APR offers.

 • Borrowers with bad credit or thin credit files who struggle to qualify for traditional personal loans